hannesvdvreken/guzzle-profiler/README.md

 Feel free to make a pull request.
 Please try to be as [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) compliant as possible.
+Fix Code Style quickly by running `vendor/bin/php-cs-fixer fix`.
 Give a good description of what is supposed to be added/changed/removed/fixed.

 ### Testing